|Quick Facts: Teacher Assistants|

 The median annual wage for teacher assistants was $25,410 in May 2016.

-Employment of teacher assistants is projected to grow 6 percent from 2014 to 2024, about as fast as the average for all occupations.
-Growth is expected to result from increases in student enrollment and classroom size and continued demand for special education services.
+Employment of teacher assistants is projected to grow 8 percent from 2016 to 2026, about as fast as the average for all occupations.
+Rising student enrollment along with state and federal funding for education programs should affect growth.

 Explore resources for employment and wages by state and area for teacher assistants.

 Compare the job duties, education, job growth, and pay of teacher assistants with similar occupations.

 Learn more about teacher assistants by visiting additional resources, including O*NET, a source on key characteristics of workers and occupations.